charliehoward/NorthPoint-Installer/README.md

 [![built-in-PowerShell](https://img.shields.io/badge/Built%20in-PowerShell-blue)](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.2) ![Choco](https://img.shields.io/badge/Powered%20by-Chocolatey-brown) ![Arch](https://img.shields.io/badge/Arch-x86%20|%20AMD64-blue) ![OS](https://img.shields.io/badge/OS-Windows%2010%20|%20Windows%2011-green)

-## NorthPoint Installer 4.2022.07.21.0
+## NorthPoint Installer 4.2022.07.21.1
 ###### Copyright (c) Charlie Howard 2016-2022 All rights reserved.

 When run you will get a form that allows to select what programs you wish to install.

 When run it will install Microsoft .NET (3.5, 4.5, 4.6.1, 4.6.2), Microsoft Visual C++ Redistributable, HashTab and 7-zip by default as these are needed or recommended for the installer to work correctly.

-Has the option to install the Computer Repair Centre OEM information, Bing Wallpapers, Dark mode, Google Chrome, iTunes, Kaspersky Internet Security 2022 (uninstalls Kaspersky Secure Connection & Kaspersky VPN), LibreOffice, MalwareBytes, Microsoft Office 2007, Microsoft Office 2019, Mozilla Firefox, Mozilla Thunderbird, Skype, Teams, TeamViewer, uBlock Origin (for Mozilla Firefox & Google Chrome), VLC Media Player, Zoom.
+Has the option to install the Computer Repair Centre OEM information, Bing Wallpapers, Dark mode, Google Chrome, iTunes, Kaspersky Internet Security 2022 (uninstalls Kaspersky Secure Connection & Kaspersky VPN), LibreOffice, MalwareBytes, Microsoft Office 2007, Microsoft Office 2019, Mozilla Firefox, Mozilla Thunderbird, Skype, Teams, TeamViewer, uBlock Origin (for Mozilla Firefox & Google Chrome), VLC Media Player, Windows 7 Games & Zoom.

 If run on Windows 10 or Windows 11 it disables hibernation mode, Wi-Fi sense and changes the default Explorer page to "This PC".